Here are three simple ways to make homemade bunting. Perfect for all your celebrations: birthdays, weddings, baby

 This is definitely the easiest way to make bunting.
 I love the look of raw edges and the haphazard lengths of fabric.

 Hang a piece of string or rope.
 Then tie strips of fabric to the rope using a simple overhand knot.
 It’s really that easy!

 It doesn’t matter how dense the fabric strips are… just use what you’ve got and add more fabric whenever you get some new scraps.
 You can even use old clothes: jeans with holes in the bum, free sports day t-shirts.
 It’s ideal for any fabric that otherwise would be thrown away.

-The first time I made a colourful triangle banner, I played around with starching the fabric and using fusible interfacing on the backside.
+The first time I made a banner with colorful triangles, I played around with starching the fabric or using fusible interfacing on the backside.
 And it really wasn’t worth the effort.

 This type of banner is made by cutting out a bunch of triangles and sewing them into double-folded bias tape.
 You can make large triangles or small triangles.
 You can have them strung one right after the other or leave space between them.
 It’s really up to you.